ranedk/tuts/elixir/elixirtuts/collections.md

 # -> ["kota", "abhas"]
 ```

 Updates on Map:
 ```elixir
 new_map = %{ old_map | key1 => value1,  key2 = value2, ...}
 ```
-> Notes: This doesn't support adding new keys, can only update old keys
+> Note: This doesn't support adding new keys, can only update old keys

 # Struct: